 War And The Environment

-1. Air Pollution: The frequent airstrikes and missile launches release a toxic cocktail of chemicals into the air.
-The war and the environment under siege by explosions, military vehicles, and burning infrastructure has led to release dangerous particulates and chemicals into the atmosphere, which pose serious respiratory threats and contributing to climate change.
-The explosions generate:
+1. Air Pollution: The frequent airstrikes and missile launches are releasing a toxic cocktail of chemicals into the air.
+The environment is under siege by explosions, military vehicles, and burning infrastructure, which has led to release of dangerous particulates and chemicals into the atmosphere, posing serious respiratory threats and contributing to climate change.
+The environmental impact of conflicts generated by explosions:

 • Fine particulate matter (PM2.5 and PM10)